Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

 Constructing the coarse direction using the definition in \eqref{svd Q} is particularly suitable for convex problems since all eigenvalues are positive.
-Then, for any $N \in \{ 1,2, \ldots, n-1\}$ we have $\sigma_N>0$ which ensures the descent property of $\hat{\w{d}}_{h,k}$.
-However, when dealing with non-convex functions such guarantee may not be true around saddle points.
+Then, for any $i \in \{ 1,2, \ldots, n-1\}$ we have $\sigma_i>0$ which ensures the descent property of $\hat{\w{d}}_{h,k}$.
+However, when dealing with non-convex functions such guarantee may not be true, e.g., at a neighborhood of a saddle point.
 Since for the Newton method the negative gradient is pre-multiplied by the inverse Hessian matrix, a negative eigenvalue will result in changing the sign of the corresponding gradient entry which may yield the Newton method converging to a saddle point or a local maximum.
 On the other hand, the Newton method breaks down when there are zero eigenvalues.
 To address these shortcomings, we compute the $(N+1)^{\text{th}}$ T-SVD of the Hessian as above, but here we replace all the negative eigenvalues by their absolute value.
 Further, sufficiently small eigenvalues are replaced by a positive scalar to ensure the non-singularity of the approximated Hessian matrix.
-Formally, we define $g_i:\R^{N \times N} \rightarrow \R, i=1,\ldots,N$, $\text{for all} \ \ i \in \{1,2, \dots, N\}$, such that,
+Formally, we define $g_{k, i}:\R^{N \times N} \rightarrow \R, i=1, 2, \ldots,N$, such that,